zcdong/Devguide/book/advanced-uorb.md

 ## Listing Topics and Listening in

 <aside class="note">
-The 'listener' command is only available on Linux / OS X.
+The 'listener' command is only available on Pixracer (FMUv4) and Linux / OS X.
 </aside>

 To list all topics, list the file handles: